ua-snap/nws-drought/README.md

 ## Usage

+### Environment variables

+The follwing environment variables need to be set/modified prior to starting a Jupyter server or running any scripts:

+Add the project directory to the `PYTHONPATH`, i.e. `export PYTHONPATH=$PYTHONPATH:$(pwd)`

 Setup the download directory by setting a path variable:

 `export NWS_DROUGHT_DOWNLOAD_DIR=/path/to/writable/location`

 This path must be writable by the user executing the script.
 If no path is specified, the tool defaults to `/tmp/nws_drought/`.
 Downloads are removed before each run.

+Store the directory containing the ERA5 climatology files:

+`export NWS_DROUGHT_INPUTS_DIR=/path/to/climatologies`

+Note - if not set, the project config will assume the climatology datasets are available at the path where they reside on Poseidon/Atlas (`/workspace/Shared/Tech_Projects/NWS_Drought_Indicators/project_data/climatologies`).

 ### Download Data